RyanTheAllmighty/Dockerfiles/README.md

 # Directories
 Each build will use the /mnt/ directory as it's base of operations for any files it uses.

-All logs will be stored in the /mnt/logs/{build name}/ directory for instance.

 All the important directories will be listed in each of the README files in the build's directory.

 # License